meltano/meltano/docs/src/_guide/integration.md

 ### Incremental Replication Not Running as Expected

-If you're trying to run a pipeline with incremental replication using `meltano elt` but it's running a full sync, ensure that you're passing a [Job ID](/getting-started#run-a-data-integration-el-pipeline) via the [`--job-id` flag](/reference/command-line-interface#how-to-use-4).
+If you're trying to run a pipeline with incremental replication using `meltano elt` but it's running a full sync, ensure that you're passing a [State ID](/getting-started#run-a-data-integration-el-pipeline) via the [`--state-id` flag](/reference/command-line-interface#how-to-use-4).

 ### Testing Specific Failing Streams